potassiumdichromate/0g-kultbackend/docs/architecture-explanation.md

 # Architecture Explanation

 Written for an engineer joining this project cold.
-If you only read one doc, read this one, then [../architecture/01-system-overview.md](../architecture/01-system-overview.md).
+If you only read one doc, read [../architecture/00-platform-vision.md](../architecture/00-platform-vision.md) first, then this one, then [../architecture/01-system-overview.md](../architecture/01-system-overview.md).

 ## The one rule that shapes everything else

-**The existing game backends are never modified and never re-implemented.** ZeroDash and Warzone Warriors already have a working, audited save flow: Unity → binary → 0G Storage → RootHash → MongoDB metadata, and the reverse for load.
-That flow stays exactly where it is.
-Everything in this repository is a *platform layer* that sits next to those two backends (and however many future ones) and adds cross-game value — identity, profile, leaderboard, achievements, rewards, analytics — by watching what already happens, not by intercepting or replacing it.
+**This is a platform that games plug into, not a collection of services that watch games from the sidelines.** Games own gameplay, rendering, input, and local logic.
+The platform owns identity, profiles, the save pipeline, security, cross-game progression, achievements, rewards, analytics, and notifications — see `00-platform-vision.md` for why (short version: ZeroDash and Warzone Warriors each independently rebuilt nearly the same auth/0G-Storage/anti-cheat code, and ZeroDash hardcoded a direct call into Warzone's API just to grant one reward — that's what happens by default without a platform to plug into).

+**A second, equally important rule: neither existing game backend's source code is ever modified.** Those two constraints together are why the platform currently *observes* ZeroDash/Warzone through a polling adapter instead of owning their save pipeline outright — that's a temporary bridge dictated by constraint #2, not the target shape dictated by constraint #1.
+The two games are expected to migrate fully onto the platform's save pipeline (`save-service`); see `../architecture/08-migration-roadmap.md`.
+Don't read the current adapter-based integration as "the architecture" — read it as "the bridge until the architecture applies to these two games as well."

-That rule is why almost every other decision below looks the way it does.
+That distinction is why almost every other decision below looks the way it does.

-## Why a Game Adapter instead of calling the games directly
+## Why a Game Adapter exists at all, and why it's not the target

 A naive "unified platform" would have profile-service call `GET /player/profile` on each game backend whenever it needs data, the same way ZeroDash's `crossGameService.js` already calls Warzone's API directly today.
 That's the anti-pattern this whole project is meant to remove: it means every game backend has to know the platform's URL, every platform service has to know every game's URL, and adding game #5 means changing code in games #1-4.

-Instead, **Game Adapters** are the platform's interface to a game, not the game's interface to the platform.
-A game backend doesn't know `zerodash-adapter` exists.
-It just keeps serving the same public endpoints it already serves.
-The adapter polls them, normalizes what it finds into a `GAME_SAVED` event, and forgets about the specific game's shape entirely past that point — everything downstream only ever sees the generic event schema in `shared/events`.
+**Game Adapters** avoid that anti-pattern today — a game backend doesn't know `zerodash-adapter` exists, it just keeps serving the same public endpoints it already serves — but they're still a workaround, not the platform owning the capability.
+The real target (per the vision doc) is that the platform owns the save pipeline directly via `save-service`, and no game-specific adapter is needed at all because the platform receives the save in real time instead of polling for evidence one happened.
+Once ZeroDash/Warzone migrate, their adapters are deleted, not "upgraded" — they have no job left to do.

 ## Why NATS events instead of a shared database table